• +1-800-513-5423

 Chronic methamphetamine use can lead to severe lead poisoning due to manufacturing errors.
 Another possible risk for methamphetamine abuse can result in inflammation of the heart lining, and among users who inject the drug, damaged blood vessels and skin abscesses are very common.
 Methamphetamine use during pregnancy can have long-lasting effects on the baby including increased rates of premature births, prenatal complications, abnormal reflexes, irritability, and congenital deformities.

-meth abuse on the body
+Effects of meth on the body chart.

 What treatment options are available for people abusing methamphetamine?